 You can also put your order tokens into this mix as well.
 I’ve decided to leave them in the original trays.

 This process frees up a lot of trays in the insert.
 You can now use those trays to sort out other components.
 I’ve separated the crystals into three trays: gold+black, white+green and red+blue.
 This way I can keep the big box beside me and they are in easy reach during the play.

 If you want to keep the expansions separated or not is your decision.
 While the enemy token trays are a bit awkward (stacking of tokens is awkward, rather), there are two of them.
 Incidentally, you can put all the base game enemies into one and all expansions enemy tokens into the second.

 Action cards and unit cards are all conveniently marked so that the ones from expansions can be differentiated.
 The same goes for terrain tiles.

 What I’ve done: I’ve separated all of them.
 Basically, I only played with base game components for the first couple of times, then I slowly started to add more components, starting with units and action cards.
 I will add enemy tokens and terrain tiles next.
 When I feel comfortable, that is.

 Hopefully, this article gave you some ideas on how to organize Mage Knight Ultimate Edition better.
-You don’t need to buy any fancy inserts or boxes; you can do it all by yourself with a bit of imagination and creativity.
+You don’t need to buy any fancy inserts or boxes (although there are plenty available – see links above); you can do it all by yourself with a bit of imagination and creativity.
 It will vastly improve your set-up and tear-down times and leave you with more time to actually play the game.